code-42/CareerDevsInterviewQuestions/README.md

 > No, Java does not support multiple inheritance because if a class had two parents and each had a method with the same name, the compiler would not know which one to use.

 18. Name AND DEFINE each of the methods of Object Class
-> java.lang.Object is the ultimate superclass of all objects.
+> **java.lang.Object is the ultimate superclass of all objects.
-Every class in Java is directly or indirectly derived from the Object class.
+Every class in Java is directly or indirectly derived from the Object class.**
-public Object()
+**public Object() :** An object of type Object cannot access class’s methods, but you can get to that if you cast the object as type, for example:
+System.out.println(((Vehicle)car.getSpeed());.
-getClass() : Returns the class object of “this” object and used to get actual runtime class of the object.
+**getClass() :** Returns the class object of “this” object and used to get actual runtime class of the object.
 It can also be used to get metadata of this class.
-hashCode() : For every object, JVM generates a unique number which is hashcode.
+**hashCode() :** For every object, JVM generates a unique identifier which is hashcode.
 It returns distinct integers for distinct objects.
-equals(Object obj) : Compares the given object to “this” object (the object on which the method is called).
+**equals(Object obj) :** Compares the given object to “this” object (the object on which the method is called).
 It gives a generic way to compare objects for equality.
-protected Object clone() throws CloneNotSupportedException : It returns a new object that is exactly the same as this object.
+**protected Object clone() throws CloneNotSupportedException :** It returns a new object that is exactly the same as this object.
-toString() : toString() provides String representation of an Object and used to convert an object to String.
+**toString() :** provides String representation of an Object and used to convert an object to String.
-public final void notify()
+**public final void notify() :** wakes up a single thread that is waiting on this object’s monitor.
-public final void notifyAll()
+**public final void notifyAll() :**  wakes up all threads waiting on this object’s monitor.
+**public final void wait() throws InterruptedException :**  causes current thread to wait until another thread invokes notify() or notifyAll() for this object.
-public final void wait(long timeout) throws InterruptedException
+**public final void wait(long timeout) throws InterruptedException :** causes current thread to wait until another thread invokes notify() or notifyAll() for this object, or a specified amount of time has elapsed.
-public final void wait(long timeout, int nanoseconds) throws   InterruptedException
+**public final void wait(long timeout, int nanoseconds) throws   InterruptedException :**   causes current thread to wait until another thread invokes notify() or notifyAll() for this object, or a specified amount of time has elapsed, in nanoseconds.
-public final void wait() throws InterruptedException
-protected void finalize() throws Throwable : This method is called just before an object is garbage collected.
+**protected void finalize() throws Throwable :** This method is called just before an object is garbage collected.
 It is called by the Garbage Collector on an object when garbage collector determines that there are no more references to the object.